 Philip suggested that the text for the exhibition should be organised in multiple columns to make it easier to read.
 This is something that I need to consider and test before send the graphics to the printers.

-Jo shed her layouts for the gallery which had evolved since the earlier layouts from the Pecha Kucha talk at the start of the module.
-The premise for the exhibition still makes sense however I am not sure that the installation plans really hold together they feel a bit random.
+Jo showed her layouts for the gallery which had evolved since the earlier layouts from the Pecha Kucha talk at the start of the module.
+The premise for the exhibition still makes sense however I am not sure that the installation plans really hold together as they feel a bit random.
 There is a plan to introduce small LCD panels though how they with the A1 single prints and the images containing multiple variations of a selfie requires further exploration.
 It is possible that Jo is introducing to many disparate elements into the gallery space.

 Philip shared a video of his gallery installation as at the time of the Group Critique his show had just opened.
 The layout overall looked well considered and overall it fitted together with it showing 3 different surfaces.
 Traditional framed prints, the work printed on concrete and the two projections.

 In the case of the prints I would have avoided the use of the little white border within the black surrounds as visually the eye is drawn to light spaces which means we do not focus on the image within the frame.

 The double and single lines of concrete images at different sizes was well considered.
 I found the fact that the concrete images did hard a slight incline due to only being fixed to the hanging cables at the top a distraction.
 Especially with some being hung as a pair on the hanging wires.
 This was even more evident with the fact some of the images were close to a corner leaving space might have reduced the visual impact.

 I really liked the projected pieces though the fact the image sequences are slightly out of sync needs clear contextualisation in his Critical Review of Practice.